 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 A failure of one or more clinical trials can occur at any stage of testing for a variety of reasons.
 The outcome of preclinical testing and early clinical trials may not be predictive of the outcome of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-For example, adverse events may occur or other risks may be discovered in our ongoing Phase 3 clinical trial for Twirla that would cause us to suspend or terminate the clinical trial.
 In some instances, there can be significant variability in safety or efficacy results between different trials of the same product candidate due to numerous factors, including changes in or adherence to trial protocols, differences in size and type of the subject populations and the rates of dropout among clinical trial subjects.
 Our future clinical trial results therefore may not demonstrate safety and efficacy sufficient to obtain regulatory approval for our product candidates.
 For example, we received a CRL from the FDA with respect to an NDA previously filed for Twirla, in which the FDA requested, among other items, additional Phase 3 clinical data to support the application.
-While our ongoing Phase 3 clinical trial was designed and is being implemented in a manner to address the FDA s comments and guidance, it is possible that the trial may not be successful or the FDA could conclude the data are not reliable or generalizable.
+The SECURE Phase 3 clinical trial was designed in consultation with the FDA and is different than the design of our previous clinical trials of Twirla and it is possible that there could be significant variability in the safety and efficacy results of these trials.
+Additionally, while our SECURE Phase 3 clinical trial was designed and implemented in a manner to address the FDA s comments and guidance, it is possible that the trial may not be successful or the FDA could conclude the data are not reliable or generalizable.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Our future clinical trials may not be successful.